 1) STEP

-STEP is one of the most widely used CAD file format.
+STEP is one of the most widely used CAD file formats.
 This format is created in conjunction with ISO 10303.
 ISO 10303 is the standard for computer representations of product manufacturing information.
 Most modern CAD software supports this file format.
 STEP can support both single file and assembly formats.
 It also can contain a Bill of Materials (BOM).

 2) VRML (Virtual Reality Modeling Language)